 1. Introduction

-Biomethane production through anaerobic digestion has become a relevant technology in European energy policies.
-However, the sustainability of these installations depends not only on technical efficiency but also on territorial location, scale, and socio-economic context (Bacenetti et al., 2016; Lupp et al., 2014).
+Biomethane production via anaerobic digestion has become a relevant technology in European energy policies.
+However, the sustainability of these facilities depends not only on technical efficiency but also on territorial location, scale, and socioeconomic context (Bacenetti et al., 2016; Lupp et al., 2014).

-In winegrowing and enotourism areas, soil, landscape, environmental quality, and sensory perception are essential productive assets.
-The central question arises: is the implementation of large-scale biomethane plants compatible with territories whose economy depends on the balance of soil, landscape, and sensory experience associated with wine?
+In winegrowing and wine tourism areas, soil, landscape, environmental quality, and sensory perception are essential productive assets.
+The central question arises: is the implementation of large-scale biomethane plants compatible with territories whose economy relies on the balance of soil, landscape, and the sensory experience associated with wine?

-Experiences from various European municipalities indicate that the impacts associated with these installations are not exceptional but recurrent in certain territorial contexts.
+Experiences from various European municipalities indicate that impacts associated with these facilities are not exceptional but recurrent in certain territorial contexts.

 2. Study Area and Project Location

-The project is located in the municipality of Requena (Valencia, Spain), specifically in industrial area 12, plots 202 and 298, according to official documentation published in the Official Gazette of the Generalitat Valenciana (DOGV, 2025).
+The project is located in the municipality of Requena (Valencia, Spain), specifically in Industrial Zone 12, plots 202 and 298, according to official documentation published in the Diario Oficial de la Generalitat Valenciana (DOGV, 2025).

-The proposed plant would be located approximately 1.5 km from the inhabited center of San Antonio de Requena and 6 km from the urban center of Requena, in an environment dominated by wine production and enotourism.
-These distances are relevant for evaluating odor, landscape, and social perception impacts.
+The proposed plant would be situated approximately 1.5 km from the inhabited nucleus of San Antonio de Requena and 6 km from the urban center of Requena, in an area dominated by viticulture and wine tourism.
+These distances are relevant for assessing odor, landscape, and social perception impacts.

 3. Odor Emissions and Environmental Quality

-Odor emissions, mainly hydrogen sulfide (H₂S), are one of the most documented impacts of biogas plants.
-Zhang et al. (2024) identified H₂S as the main cause of nuisance, with peaks during the reception and handling of slurry.
+Emissions of odorous compounds, mainly hydrogen sulfide (H₂S), are among the most documented impacts of biogas plants.
+Zhang et al. (2024) identified H₂S as the main cause of nuisance, with peaks during the reception and handling of manure.

 Wiśniewska et al. (2020) demonstrated that odor dispersion depends on meteorological factors, limiting the effectiveness of mitigation measures even in modern facilities.
-This phenomenon explains persistent conflicts in municipalities such as Babilafuente (Salamanca, Spain).
+This phenomenon explains persistent conflicts in municipalities such as Babilafuente (Salamanca, Spain), where this type of installation is planned, and in Casasbuenas (Toledo), where the plant is operational and complaints about odors have been filed with the Public Prosecutor.

 4. Air Quality and Associated Risks

-Compounds such as ammonia, H₂S, and siloxanes can be released during operational phases or technical failures (Awe et al., 2022).
-In touristic territories, these episodes affect perceptions of environmental safety and destination image.
+Compounds such as ammonia, H₂S, and siloxanes can be released during operational phases or technical failures ( Werkneh , 2022).
+In tourist areas, these episodes affect perceptions of environmental safety and the destination’s image.

 5. Digestate, Agricultural Soils, and Terroir